Applied Survival Analysis

 Bone Marrow Transplant Study

-Study Background
+Study Information

-• Endpoints: Time from surgery to treatment-related mortality (TRM; death in remission) or relapse of leukemia
+• Treatment-related mortality (TRM; death in remission)

 • Risk factors